WPC Video projection in Dresden. Photograph taken during Dresden Academy

 Towards a Multitemporal Pluriverse of Art

-Virtual workshop organized by Birgit Hopfener and Karin Zitzewitz at Carleton University, Institute for Comparative Studies in Literature, Arts, and Culture, and supported by the Ruth and Mark Phillips Professorship in Cultural Mediations (ICSLAC, Carleton University).
+Workshop organized by Birgit Hopfener and Karin Zitzewitz at Carleton University, Institute for Comparative Studies in Literature, Arts, and Culture, and supported by the Ruth and Mark Phillips Professorship in Cultural Mediations (ICSLAC).

 Worlding through the Caribbean: Film Programme